mintware-de/workspace_scripts/README.md

   build_watch: # name of the script
     command: dart                               # command to execute
     arguments: [ 'run', 'build_runner', 'watch' ] # arguments to pass to the command
+    # concurrency: # Number of parallel tasks.
+Defaults to the number of CPUs.
+0 = no limit
+    # checks:
+    #   # If you use long-running commands like above, concurrency is not working ootb because
+    #   # The processes don't end.
+The on_work_complete_pattern checks the tasks for a given output.
+    #   # If the pattern was found, the task is marked as "complete"
+    #   on_work_complete_pattern: 'Succeeded after \d+ms'
 ```

 Now you're able to run `workspace_scripts run build_watch` (`build_watch` is the name of your script).